broadinstitute/gatk/scripts/variantstore/beta_docs/gvs-quickstart.md

 To create a new GCP project for testing the GVS workflow, follow the instructions in the Google Cloud documentation article, [Creating and managing projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project).

+When the project has been created successfully, you will see it appear in your list of projects.

 If you already have a GCP project that you would like to use to test the GVS workflow, you can skip this step.

 ### Step 4.
 Create a BigQuery dataset